5 Industry Trade Shows Car Rental Operators Should Attend

 The World Travel Market is a massive event that has gone on annually for 40 years.
 While its flagship event is the WTM London, typically held in November, they also hold events in Latin America, Africa and in the Arabian market.

 While the show is more of a general travel trade show, the sheer size of it presents so many networking opportunities.
 The 2019 WTM London included 51,000 participants representing 182 countries, with close to 5,000 exhibitors present.
 The car rental industry was among the many sectors of the travel industry representing and the event gets bigger and bigger every year.
-Their 2020 event will also be held virtually, from the 9th to the 11th of November.
+Their 2020 event was held virtually, with their 2021 show scheduled for early November from the ExCel London.

 FITUR is another event that covers the umbrella of the travel industry, with a focus on inbound and outbound markets in Latin America.
 FITUR’s 2020 event in Madrid included 11,040 companies from 165 countries and regions, 150,011 trade visitors and 111,089 visitors from the general public.